TiE Silicon Valley: TiE Angels

 TiE Angels is an early stage Angel investment group formed in 2010 by Charter Members of TiE SV.
 There are about 100 investors that invest through TiE Angels.
 There is no TiE SV fund and individuals invest in their personal capacity.
 TiE Angels was ranked by CB Insights as one of the Top 20 Angel groups in the nation in August 2014.

-Most of TiE Angels investments are under $1 million, with a focus on enterprise solutions that leverage the technological expertise of TiE members.
+Most of TiE Angels investments are under $1 million.
 In its first year of existence, TiE Angels invested in 11 companies with a total of about $4.5 million.
 CloudVolumes, which was purchased by VMware in August 2014, was backed by TiE Angels and several individual Angel investors.
 TiE Angels also backed CRISI Medical which was acquired by BD Medical in March 2015.

 TiE LaunchPad

 TiE LaunchPad is TiE SV's accelerator program for early stage startups.
 LaunchPad accepts eight companies per batch, and startups are seeded with $50,000 in convertible notes and offered optional working space, infrastructure, and additional support services for a five month duration.
 Companies also get assistance in fundraising by presenting to TiE's network of investors at a Demo Day at the end of the program.
-More than 50 Charter members serve as mentors to LaunchPad companies.
+More than 50 charter members serve as mentors to LaunchPad companies.